pizzajsdev/preact-ssr-fastify-vite/README.md

 - **SSR**: defined under `environments.ssr` with `consumer: 'server'` and `build.ssr` pointing to `app/entry-server.tsx`.
 The `resolve.conditions` field can be adjusted to customise module resolution for server code.

 The `builder.buildApp` hook (available in Vite 7) coordinates building both environments together.
-In dev, `dev-server.ts` calls
-`createServer({ server: { middlewareMode: true }, appType: 'custom', environments: { ssr: {}, client: {} } })` to spin
-up a Vite dev server for both client and SSR graphs.
-Fastify is created and `@fastify/middie` enables `.use()` so that the Vite middlewares can be mounted.
-A catch‑all route imports the SSR entry, calls the exported `renderRequest` with the request details and streams the HTML back.
+In dev, a Vite plugin (`server/dev-server.ts`) handles SSR for HTML routes and lets Vite serve assets/HMR.
+The plugin dynamically imports the SSR entry on each request and calls the exported `renderRequest(request: Request) => Promise<Response>`.

 In production, `server/prod-server.ts` imports the compiled SSR handler from `dist/ssr/entry-server.js` and serves the client assets from `dist/client` via `@fastify/static`.
 This separation mirrors the dev environment but without the HMR